Node.js os Module: CPU, Memory & Network Interfaces

 What the os Module Doesn't Cover

-Process-level memory breakdown lives in process.memoryUsage().
+The os module stays focused on machine-level introspection.
+Process-level memory breakdown belongs to process.memoryUsage().
 Process uptime is process.uptime().
-Environment variables are on process.env.
-The os module handles machine-level introspection exclusively.
+Environment variables live on process.env.

 Disk information is absent.
-There's no os.diskfree() or os.disks().
-For disk stats, fs.statfs() (added in Node 18.15) returns total bytes, free bytes, and available bytes for the filesystem containing a given path.
-You have to know which path you care about - you can't enumerate all mounted filesystems through Node.js built-in APIs alone.
+Node does not provide os.diskfree() or os.disks().
+For filesystem capacity, fs.statfs(), added in Node 18.15, returns total bytes, free bytes, and available bytes for the filesystem containing a path.
+You still need to know which path you care about; built-in APIs do not enumerate every mounted filesystem for you.

-GPU information doesn't exist in the os module.
-Node.js has no built-in GPU introspection.
-If you need GPU data - VRAM usage, GPU temperature, utilization - that comes from native addons, child process calls to nvidia-smi, or platform-specific APIs.
+GPU introspection also lives outside the module.
+Node has no built-in GPU API, so VRAM usage, GPU temperature, and GPU utilization come from native addons, child process calls to tools such as nvidia-smi, or platform-specific APIs.

 Temperature sensors, fan speeds, and other hardware monitoring data are similarly out of scope.
-The os module provides what libuv wraps, and libuv focuses on the primitives needed for I/O-driven server software: CPU, memory, network, and platform identity.
+The module provides what libuv wraps, and libuv focuses on primitives needed by I/O-driven server software: CPU, memory, network, and platform identity.

 Process listing is another gap.
-There's no os.processes() to enumerate running processes.
-On Linux you'd scan /proc/ directories (each numeric directory is a PID).
-On macOS, sysctl with KERN_PROC gives you the process table.
+Node does not ship os.processes() for enumerating running processes.
+On Linux, you would scan numeric directories under /proc/.
+On macOS, sysctl with KERN_PROC gives access to the process table.
 On Windows, CreateToolhelp32Snapshot() enumerates processes.
-Libraries like ps-list wrap these platform-specific approaches, but Node doesn't provide this out of the box.
+Packages such as ps-list wrap those platform-specific approaches, but there is no built-in API.